influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/concepts/schema_and_data_layout.md

 In general, your queries should guide what gets stored as a tag and what gets stored as a field:

-- If you plan to use [Flux](flux/v0.65/) to query data, store data in fields if you expect different values for every point.
-Otherwise, store data in tags.
-- If you plan to use [InfluxQL](/influxdb/v1.8/query_language/) to query your data:
 - Store commonly-queried meta data in tags
-  - Store data in tags if you plan to use them with `GROUP BY()`
+- Store data in tags if you plan to use them with the InfluxQL `GROUP BY` clause
 - Store data in fields if you plan to use them with an [InfluxQL](/influxdb/v1.8/query_language/functions/) function
-  - Store data in fields if you *need* them to be something other than a string - [tag values](/influxdb/v1.8/concepts/glossary/#tag-value) are always interpreted as strings
+- Store numeric values as fields ([tag values](/influxdb/v1.8/concepts/glossary/#tag-value) only support string values)

 #### Avoid using keywords as tag or field names

 Not required, but simplifies writing queries because you won't have to wrap tag or field names in double quotes.
 See [InfluxQL](https://github.com/influxdata/influxql/blob/master/README.md#keywords) and [Flux](https://github.com/influxdata/flux/blob/master/docs/SPEC.md#keywords) keywords to avoid.

-Also, if a tag or field name contains characters other than `[A-z,_]`, you must wrap it in double quotes in a query.
+Also, if a tag or field name contains characters other than `[A-z,_]`, you must wrap it in double quotes in InfluxQL or use [bracket notation](/flux/latest/introduction/getting-started/syntax-basics/#objects) in Flux.

 ### Discouraged schema design